MichalMaM/Django-event-analyzer/README.rst

 ===

 Set your query (and other parametrs) for periodic reports in django admin.
-Add jobs.py from eventanalyzer to yout crontable.
+Set your analysis for periodic repetition in django admin Add jobs.py from eventanalyzer to yout crontable.